cake-tech/cakewallet-guides/docs/cryptos/polygon.md

 These fee levels are determined automatically using current network fee rates.

-We recommend using the `Medium` fee level under normal conditions for a good balance of speed and cost.

-Polygon has two components to fees: the `base` component set as the network minimum, and the `priority` component.
-By changing the Cake Wallet fee level, you add or remove from this `priority` value.
-The `base` fee component does not change.

 ## Tokens

 Cake Wallet's Polygon wallet can store ERC-20 tokens in addition to MATIC.
 Some common ERC-20 tokens such as USDC, USDT, and DAI are displayed by default.
 To show other ERC-20 tokens, you'll need to navigate to the Home Screen Settings (shown to the right of `Polygon` on the main screen) and enable them.